xiao-chenxi/NUC11BTMi9-hackintosh/README.md

   - Third submission
   - renew `OpenCore` `v1.0.1`
   - support `Sequoia 15.0` Install and use
-  - Supports Sequoia 15.0 WI-FI and Bluetooth，You need to use OpenCore-Legacy-Patcher to patch the network card。https://github.com/dortania/OpenCore-Legacy-Patcher
+  - Supports Sequoia 15.0 WI-FI and Bluetooth, the driver has been added, you only need to use OpenCore-Legacy-Patcher to patch the network card。https://github.com/dortania/OpenCore-Legacy-Patcher
   - `Sonama 14.4-14.X` please download the `NUC11BTMi9-hackintosh-Sonama-V1.2.zip`
   - `sonoma 14.4-14.X` will no longer be maintained